ezoehunt/alopex-protos/tabzero/README.md

   * If you're not already on it, navigate to the main CNN Entertainment page.
   * Scroll past the Pixar article and long-press the "Adele impersonates herself" article *to launch a new Browser Tab.*
   * Since this is a new Browser Tab, the back/forward navigation is disabled until you navigate forward from this page.
   * Try it out with the Email app/webapp!
+    * Open Email from Homescreen.
-Navigate to the Email Inbox screen.
-Then long-press the "compose email" icon in the upper right corner *to launch a new Browser Tab for Compose Email.*
+    * Navigate to the Email Inbox screen.
+    * Long-press the "compose email" icon in the upper right corner *to launch a new Browser Tab for Compose Email.*

 #### Searching